netdna/netdna.github.com/Readme.md

 ## Support

-Have a question?
-Check out our [Knowledge base](http://support.netdna.com/) to see if your question has already been answered.
+* Have a question?
+Check out our [Knowledge Base](http://support.netdna.com/) to see if your question has already been answered.

-Still need help?
-Visit our [Contact](http://www.netdna.com/contact/) page to get in touch.
+* Still need help?
+Visit our [Contact Page](http://www.netdna.com/contact/) to get in touch.
+* Found a Bug?
+Visit our [GitHub Issues](https://github.com/netdna/rws-bugs/issues?state=open) page to report it.

-Feel free to tweet and follow us [@netdna](https://twitter.com/netdna) and [@netdnasupport](https://twitter.com/netdnasupport).
+* Feel free to tweet and follow us [@NetDNADeveloper](https://twitter.com/netdnadeveloper) and/or [@NetDNAStatus](https://twitter.com/netdnastatus).

 ## Changelog